kennyldc/crispy-computing-machine/README.md

 With this model as the winner, the next thing we did was to package it in a Docker container and adapt it to a production environment.
 In addition to this, the model was trained directly from Vertex AI (where it was also saved) and developed on an endpoint to also make predictions from there.

+### Airflow Checkpoint :arrow_down_small:

+Inside the `airflow` folder you will find a description of the process of creating an instance called “airflow2” in our Google Cloud Project... yes it is '2', tests were made!

+The instance runs an automated script which installs Python 3, a virtual environment manager (venv) and Airflow.
+In order to access the Airflow Webserver the script creates a user with its corresponding password and has a firewall rule which opens port 8080 and whitelists certain IP addresses.

 ## 1. ML and Business Objectives :muscle: :moneybag:

 - What is the problem that your Data Product will solve?